 The school has a 'short break' residential facility where some children stay for one or two nights.
 They must be assessed by the Children's Disability Team before this can happen.

-Pupils perform well below the national average and are assessed annually against P levels.
-Ongoing assessment is monitored using different assessment tools which we feel better demonstrate progress for our pupils.
-Currently progress is monitored by QUEST, MAPP, ABA and AFALS.
+Pupils perform well below the national average and we use Ipsative assessment to track progress.
+We use a range of appropriate assessment tools including QUEST, MAPP, ABA and AFALS.
 Further information is available on the curriculum page.
-All pupils have SEN statements, an EHCP or are being formally assessed.
+All pupils have an EHCP or are being formally assessed, due to their recent arrival at the school.
 Attainment on entry is well below the national average.

 The school has a wide catchment area with children attending from all over the East Riding of Yorkshire.
 Most pupils travel on local authority transport to and from school.
 The socio-economic areas range from rural areas to towns.
 There are some areas of social deprivation and also some prosperous areas.
-37 children are eligible for pupil premium funding.
+We currently have 57% of our school age pupils eligible for pupil premium funding.